microsoftgraph/microsoft-graph-docs/api-reference/beta/api/onlinemeeting-get.md

 Retrieve the properties and relationships of an **onlineMeeting** object.

+> [!NOTE]
-> **Note:** The `GET` method is limited to a [VTC conference id](https://docs.microsoft.com/microsoftteams/cloud-video-interop-for-teams-set-up).
+> The `GET` method is limited to a [VTC conference id](https://docs.microsoft.com/microsoftteams/cloud-video-interop-for-teams-set-up).
 These IDs are generated for Cloud-Video-Interop licensed users and this method is used to get the details to join the meeting.
 > For regular flows, the bot can use the `joinURL` to join a meeting and no lookup is necessary.

 ## Permissions